Randomized Dimensionality Reduction for k-means Clustering: Introduction

-Finally, Theorem \ref{thm:first_result} describes a feature extraction algorithm that employs approximate SVD decompositions and constructs $r = k$ artificial features in $O(m n k /\epsilon)$ time such that, with constant probability, the clustering error is at most a $2+\epsilon$ multiplicative factor from the optimal.
-We improve the existing SVD dimensionality reduction method by showing that fast approximate SVD gives features that can do almost as well as the features from the exact, though expensive, SVD.
+Finally, Theorem \ref{thm:first_result} describes a feature extraction algorithm that employs approximate SVD decompositions and constructs $r = k$ artificial features in $O(m n k /\varepsilon)$ time such that, with constant probability, the clustering error is at most a $2+\varepsilon$ multiplicative factor from the optimal.
+We improve the existing SVD dimensionality reduction method by showing that fast approximate SVD gives features that can do almost as well as the features from the exact SVD.
 Our algorithm and proof are similar to those in~\cite{DFKVV99}, but we show that one only needs to compute an approximate SVD of $\matA$.
-We summarize previous results as well as our results in Table~\ref{tb:sum}.